 Tim Szetela is a designer, animator, and digital artist.
-He uses a varying toolset of analog and digital media, software, code, and technology to make maps, films, games, and other interfaces that visualize and document structures of location, language, and data.
+He uses a varying toolset of analog and digital media, software, code, and technology to make maps, films, games, and other interfaces that visualize structures of location, language, and data.

 Rewordable, the word building card game he co-designed, was published by Penguin Random House in Summer 2017.
 His short films have screened at numerous international animation festivals, including Anima Mundi, Annecy, the Holland Animation Film Festival, Ottawa International Animation Festival, Stuttgart Festival of Animated Film, and Zagreb World Festival of Animated Films.
 He has shown work at the Museum of Modern Art (New York), Metropolitan Museum of Art (New York), Museum of Fine Arts (Boston), Museum of Moving Image (New York), Institute of Contemporary Art (Boston), as well as a variety of digital art, game, and technology festivals, conferences, and exhibitions.